 [True story: the first time I saw a Clever Dripper was at Brew Lab in Edinburgh and I didn’t know what it was or what it was called.
 When the barista, who was demonstrating it to me, put it on a carafe and it started draining, I said “ooh, that’s clever!”.]

 There’s slightly more that can go wrong with the Clever Dripper, but it’s still a very forgiving method.
 You can let it brew for longer and it’s not going to ruin it.
 The main variable is the fineness of the grind and here I use the draining time as a good indicator: if your coffee is draining really quickly, you’ve ground too coarse and if it drains really slowly, you’ve ground too fine.
-Ideally, I aim to have the bulk of the coffee drained through within a minute.
+Ideally, I aim to have the bulk of the coffee drained through within a minute, which is much easier with the new method.

 Finally, a good indicator that you’re getting it right is if you have a nice, flat bed of coffee in the bottom of the filter paper, although the best indicator of all (and the only one that matters) is how the coffee tastes at the end of the process!